kayeofswords/soulsinnerstatues/chapter-4.md

 ### Praying for What Is Inevitable

 Our sun, now a main sequence star, continues to eat her fuel, leaving just a little bit less to use an instant from now.
 Eventually, she will puff up as a red giant star and swallow many (or all) of her inner planets before her death as a nova billions of years from now.
 Earth may only be habitable for another billion years maximum — the sun's heat increases with its age, and Earth's core will one day no longer produce the magnetic field that protects Earth's surface from the impact of the solar wind.
-Any day now for the next 100,000 years, the star Betelgeuse in Orion's Belt could go supernova, and the explosion could be as bright as the half-moon, lasting for several months before fading.
+Any day now for the next 100,000 years, the star Betelgeuse in Orion could go supernova, and the explosion could be as bright as the half-moon, lasting for several months before fading.

 Our incarnations a billion years from now will be on strange planets orbiting suns just blossoming into the caretakers of living beings.
 The universe is teeming with life.